Sloupnice: History

-Sloupnice was founded during the colonization of this area in the second half of the 13th century.
+Sloupnice was founded during the colonisation of this area in the second half of the 13th century.
 The first written mention of Sloupnice is from 1292, when it was donated to Zbraslav Monastery by King Wenceslaus II.
 However, the donation was probably cancelled and in the early 14th century, the nobleman Vítek of Švábenice was documented as the owner.
 At the beginning of the 16th century, Sloupnice was acquired by Jan Kostka of Postupice, who annexed it to the Brandýs estate.

-From 1621 until the declaration of the Patent of Toleration in 1781, non-catholic religious practice was banned in Bohemia.
+From 1621 until the declaration of the Patent of Toleration in 1781, non-Catholic religious practice was banned in Bohemia.
 In 1783, the evangelical community, having survived in secret, was established openly in Sloupnice.
 Services were first held in nearby Džbánov, but the evangelical church in Dolní Sloupnice was built in 1795.

 From 1572, the large village was divided into two village parts (Horní – 'upper' and Dolní – 'lower') for administrative purposes.
 In 1924, the two parts became two separate municipalities, but in 1976, they were merged again.

 From 1 January 2007, Sloupnice is no longer a part of Ústí nad Orlicí District and belongs to Svitavy District.